lhansford/ttrpg.lukehansford.me/src/empire-of-ghouls/tracking.md

 	- Bag of holding, i.e. the bone bag
 - Level 8
 	- Observant feat
+- I have 3 sea spawn corpses on the ship that have gentle repose cast on them.
 ## Tracking

 - Rebuke Death
 	- [ ] Caelius
 	- [ ] Carrion
+	- [ ] Mara
 	- [ ] Jimmy
-- Life drain
-	- [ ] Used
+	- [ ] ?
-- Luck points: 1
+- Luck points: 2
 - Animated dead
-	- Key Lime
-		- DC 11
+	- ...
 - Robe of useful items
 	- Dagger x 2
     - Bullseye lantern (filled and lit) x 2